stephband/scribe/scribe-music/README.md

 scribe.key = "B♭";
 ```

-There is no provision for choosing a 'minor' key.
+There is no provision for choosing a minor key.
 Declare its relative major.

 The key is the key signature pre-transposition.
 If `transpose` is set to
 something other than `0`, the key signature is also transposed.

+The key attribute/property is superceded by a `"key"` event found in the data
+at beat `0`.

 ### `meter="4/4"`